Lzhikai/SIBOOR-Voron-2.4-AUG/README.md

 - Why are there no honeycomb skirts and fixed box panels in the kit?
   If you didn't purchase decorative parts separately, you need to 3D print them.
 [Download here](link).

+- Why are the motor wires for the X-axis and Y-axis not long enough?
+  This brand of motor has a standard wire length of one meter and requires the use of the red cable and JST terminal extension included in the kit.
+(X) B motor is recommended to be extended to 2 meters, and Y (A) motor is recommended to be extended to 1.5 meters.

 - Why does the hotend lower to 150℃ before raising to the printing temperature during pre-print preparation?

 - How can I get technical support or after-sales service?